tylkahn/alzheimer-app/README.md

     - `python manage.py migrate <app> zero --fake`
     - `python manage.py migrate`
   - you may have to restart the backend to see the changes in the Django GUI

+--

+- I don't remember the exact error message, but django may complain about the django postgres user not having a password.
+If this happens, here's what you can do
+  - `psql postgres` (replace postgres with whatever your superuser is)
+  - `ALTER ROLE django WITH PASSWORD 'foo'` (replace foo with a memorable password)
+  - Then go into `backend/backend/settings.py`, find the password section in `DATABASES`, and replace the string with the new password you created for the django user
+  - There is a way to locally have your password get autofilled by psql, but I don't remember how (you'll make infosec people happy if you do this though)